 Mitzi Allred is a Director at MSD where her focus is on Structured Content Management.
 She has over 20 years of experience in the biopharmaceutical industry in Regulatory & Clinical Operations.
-Mitzi focuses on process improvement through information design and structured content reuse to leverage time. quality and efficiency for content within documents .
-Over the last fifteen years, she has lead improvements for electronic documents, structured content management reuse implementations.
+Mitzi uses process improvement through information design and structured content reuse to leverage time. quality and efficiency for content within documents .
+Over the last fifteen years, she has led improvements in electronic documents, structured content management reuse implementations.
 Mitzi participates in the TransCelerate Common Protocol work stream.
 Additionally, Mitzi has PhD in engineering and 15 years of experience in Aerospace.

 - All Session Speakers, United States